matthieu-str/data_story/index.md

 You can see here the distribution of users' home locations over the world :
 ![Home Distribution](/images/hone_distributions.png)

-Once this step was completed, we had already a clearer portray of each user, knowing the origin country for each of them.
+Once this step was completed, we had already a clearer portray of each user, knowing at least the origin country for each of them.

 ## 2. Geographical boundaries of our study

-<p align="justify">As you can see on the distribution of check-ins and home locations, these lasts are not equally distributed on earth.
-These two social networks are more popular in the US and some European countries.
-Therefore, we had to set on threshold to apply our study only in places where we had enough data.
+<p align="justify">As expected the distribution of check-ins and home locations was not homogeneous on earth.
+In particular, these two social networks are more popular in the US and some European countries than in Asia or Africa.
+To draw meaningful conclusions from the results we had to restrict our analysis to a smaller and more represented set of users.
+For this reason,we only selected regions of the world where enough data were available.
-In this analysis, we only kept the countries in which at leat 1 person over 100 000 was a user for both social networks.</p> The selected countries are represented on this map :
+Specifically, for both social networks we only kept countries in which at least 1 person over 100 000 was a users.</p> The selected countries are represented on this map :

 *Add the picture*